ISISComputingGroup/ibex_user_manual/Scripting.md

 g.change_monitor(1,high=10,low=0)
 ```

-which would have work and makes it clear for whoever comes to edit the code in future.
+which would have worked and makes it clear for whoever comes to edit the code in future.